qemu/qemu/python/README.rst

-``setup.py`` is used by ``pip`` to install this tooling to the current environment. ``setup.cfg`` provides the packaging configuration used by ``setup.py`` in a setuptools specific format.
+``setup.py`` is used by ``pip`` to install this tooling to the current environment. ``setup.cfg`` provides the packaging configuration used by ``setup.py``.
 You will generally invoke it by doing one of the following:

 1. ``pip3 install .`` will install these packages to your current environment.
 If you are inside a virtual environment, they will